-- HE 1.1: Monitor residential development projects to ensure there is an adequate level of remaining development capacity through the housing sites inventory. - HE 1.2: Prioritize development projects near the Milpitas transit center through incentives consistent with the specific plans. - HE 1.3: Require new residential development projects and mixed-use development projects with a residential component to meet or exceed minimum residential densities to ensure efficient use of remaining land available. - HE 1.4: Continue to facilitate housing production through implementation of specific plans and overlay zones, including the Milpitas Metro Specific Plan (TASP Update) and Gateway-Main Street Specific Plan (Milpitas Midtown Update). - HE 1.5: Facilitate the development of housing through the adoption of new zoning districts consistent with the General Plan, zoning incentives or waivers, development process streamlining, and CEQA findings of consistency, especially affordable housing in high resource areas. - HE 1.6: Continue to work with property owners to facilitate land acquisition and site assembly. - HE 1.7: Work with the school district and other public agencies to study the potential of developing housing and supportive community services on surplus school and public sites for the lowest income families.
+- HE 1.1: Monitor residential development projects to ensure there is an adequate level of remaining development capacity through the housing sites inventory. - HE 1.2: Prioritize development projects near the Milpitas transit center through incentives consistent with the specific plans. - HE 1.3: Require new residential development projects and mixed-use development projects with a residential component to meet or exceed minimum residential densities to ensure efficient use of remaining land available. - HE 1.4: Continue to facilitate housing production through implementation of specific plans and overlay zones, including the Milpitas Metro Specific Plan (TASP Update) and Gateway-Main Street Specific Plan (Milpitas Midtown Update). - HE 1.5: Facilitate the development of housing through the adoption of new zoning districts consistent with the General Plan, zoning incentives or waivers, development process streamlining, and CEQA findings of consistency, especially affordable housing in high resource areas. - HE 1.6: Continue to work with property owners to facilitate land acquisition and site assembly.
+Maintain communications with property owners and developers who exhibited interest in redeveloping their properties.
+Regularly identify steps and/or actions to transform interest into affordable housing production. - HE 1.7: Work with the school district and other public agencies to study the potential of developing housing and supportive community services on surplus school and public sites for the lowest income families.
 Where feasible, explore options for land swaps, land transfers, or land banking to create housing sites. - HE 1.8: Regularly review the land use designations and zoning districts to encourage a variety of housing types to be developed at a range of densities to equitably serve households at all economic levels, and to meet the needs of large family households, the elderly, and people with disabilities. - HE 1.9: Support introducing housing and mixed-use development in older commercial centers (located in C-2, TC, and HS zoning districts) while balancing the importance of preserving convenient neighborhood and community-serving retail uses.